AnswerDotAI/fh-deploy/droplet/README.md

 }
 ```

-3. Creates a symbolic link in Nginx to enable a the configuration file.
+3. Create a symbolic link in Nginx to enable a the configuration file.

 ```commandline
 sudo ln -s /etc/nginx/sites-available/fasthtml /etc/nginx/sites-enabled/